mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_fsm.md

 * the state set is a [finite set](https://en.wikipedia.org/wiki/Finite_set)
 * the FSM can only be in one state in the state set
-* the transition function is deterministic; given a state, variable, and input the function always returns the same new state, variable, and output.
+* the transition function is deterministic; given a state, variable, and input the function always returns the same new state, new variable, and new output.

 ## Representing the "travel personality quiz" program as an FSM